sparkfun/WiFly-Shield/src/WiFly/README.txt

   }
 ---

+If the network you want to connect to is using WEP use this form:

+---
+  if (!WiFly.join("NETWORK", "00112233445566778899AABBCC", WEP_MODE)) {
+     // Handle the failure
+  }
+---

+Note the description of the WEP key from the WiFly user guide:

+ * Key must be EXACTLY 26 ASCII characters representing 13 bytes.

+ * In HEX format, hex digits > 9 can be either upper or lower case.

+ * "The Wifly GSX only supports “open” key mode, 128 bit keys for WEP."

-In both cases from then on you can use the Client and Server classes (re-implemented for the WiFly) mostly as normal.
+Whatever connection method you use, once you have joined you can use the Client and Server classes (re-implemented for the WiFly) mostly as normal.

 You can supply a domain name rather than an IP address for client
 connections: